flowsydev/flowsy-net-mediation/README.md

     protected override async Task<CreateCustomerCommandResult> HandleAsync(CreateCustomerCommand request, CancellationToken cancellationToken)
     {
-        // If InitializationBehavior is registered, every request contains the current user and culture.

         var customer = new Customer();

         // Copy properties from request to customer